marketplacer/TestableAlert/README.md

 #### Get list of alert actions

-Use the `actions` property to get the array of all UIAlertAction objects.
+Use the `actions` property to get UIAlertAction objects for the alert.

 ```Swift
 testableAlert.actions